 4.5.2.1.
-WHICH-questions
+Which-questions

-WHICH-questions, such as (10), are relatively difficult to answer.
-Whereas for most question types, the type of the answer is relatively clear (i.e. it should the name of a person or organisation, or a date, etc.), this is not the case for WHICH-questions.
+General WH-questions, such as (5), are relatively difficult to answer.
+Whereas for most question types, the type of the answer is relatively clear (i.e. it should the name of a person or organisation, or a date, etc.), this is not the case for WH-questions.

-- (10)Which fruit contains vitamin C? - Which ferry sank southeast of the island Utö?
+- (5) a.
+Which fruit contains vitamin C? - b.
+Which ferry sank southeast of the island Utö?

 To improve the performance of our system on such questions, we make use of two additional knowledge sources.
-From EWN, we imported all hypernym relations between nouns.
-Question (10-a) is assigned the question type which(fruit).
-We use the hypernym relations to assign a higher score to answers which are hyponyms of fruit.5
+From EuroWordNet, we imported all hypernym relations between nouns.
+Question (5-a) is assigned the question class which(fruit).
+We use the hypernym relations to assign a higher score to answers which are hyponyms of fruit.6